Author:

 A look along the eastern jetty: Square dip-fishing nets

-Peeping into other people's business
+other people's business

 In 2002, some German bunkers on the jetty were still used as stores.